-Model Pipelines produce and characterise knock-out mice for large-scale research projects, including the Sanger Mouse Genetics Project, KOMP2, EUCOMMTools, and ...
+Model Pipelines produced and characterised knock-out mice for large-scale research projects, including the Sanger Mouse Genetics Project, KOMP2, EUCOMMTools, and the ...

 Mouse Molecular Technologies

-The team provides high-throughput genotyping and characterisation of mutant mouse strains created either by targeted embryonic stem cells or CRISPR/ ...
+The team provided high-throughput genotyping and characterisation of mutant mouse strains created either by targeted embryonic stem cells or CRISPR/Cas9 ...